Evangelist Everett Swanson travels to South Korea during the Korean War to preach the gospel to the troops in the Republic of Korea army.

 Sponsorship money provides Biblical lessons, food, clothing, shelter and medical aid on a regular basis for the children of Korea.

-A nonprofit corporation, the Everett Swanson Evangelistic Association, is launched to handle the funds and attend to the day-to-day business of ministering to orphans in South Korea.
+A nonprofit corporation, the Everett Swanson Evangelistic Association (ESEA), is launched in the basement of the Swanson's Chicago home.
+The ESEA handles the funds and attends to the day-to-day business of ministering to orphans in South Korea.

 The board of directors consists of: